onqtam/headjack/docs/why/100_1k_10k_words.md

 # How to read this book

+This book presents itself to you as a fractal - nested levels of detail depending on your interests

 make a diagram with all the titles and how some of them connect to different aspects of the last chapter "as a service"

 This is going to provoke you.
 Feel free to stop reading the moment you see some actual inconsistency or something very illogical, but unless you encounter such a thing, keep reading.
 We will deliver on every single one of these titles - no exception.
 By the time you're done with the book you'll agree with all of them too.